flix/book/src/unchecked-casts.md

 ## Unchecked Type and Effect Casts

 Flix also supports _unchecked_ type and effect casts.

 ### Unchecked Type Casts

 An *unchecked type cast* instructs the compiler that an expression has a specific type.

-> **Warning️️:** Type casts are very dangerous and should be used with utmost
+> **Warning:** Type casts are very dangerous and should be used with utmost
 > caution!

 Flix programmers should normally never need to use an unchecked type cast.